xaprb/story/exampleSite/content/slides/apron/index.md

 ![Image](tom-barrett-364228-unsplash.jpg# w-33 db fl)
 ```

+That image URL has three "words" in the fragment, delimited by whitespace.
+The
-If the image's markup is repeated three
+whitespace is important!
+If the image's markup is repeated three times, three
-times, three copies of it will stack up across the slide:
+copies of it will float across the slide:

 ![Image](tom-barrett-364228-unsplash.jpg# w-33 db fl)
 ![Image](tom-barrett-364228-unsplash.jpg# w-33 db fl)
 ![Image](tom-barrett-364228-unsplash.jpg# w-33 db fl)

 ---
-# Apron's Image CSS Pseudo-Styles
+# Apron's Image Pseudo-Styles

-There are too many CSS pseudo-styles to list comprehensively, but here's a guide
-to them, generally.
+Apron provides the following.
 X stands for a variable/placeholder:

 - b{a,t,r,b,l,n}: border styles, such as `ba` to set borders on all sides
 - brX: border radiuses, from 0 to 4, plus -100 for 100%